Chinese Communist Party: Benefits and responsibilities of membership

 A 2019 Binghamton University study found that CCP members gain a 20% wage premium in the market over non-members.
 A subsequent academic study found that the economic benefit of CCP membership is strongest on those in lower wealth brackets.
 CCP households also tend to accumulate wealth faster than non-CCP households.
 Certain CCP cadres have access to a special supply system for foodstuffs called tegong.
 CCP leadership cadres have access to a dedicated healthcare system managed by the CCP General Office.

 CCP membership additionally comes with several responsibilities.
 CCP members are required to give between 0.5% and 2% of their monthly salary as membership fee, which goes to the party funds.
 Members must pay dues regardless of location.
 They additionally need to regularly attend party meetings and basic organizational cell activities.
 In 2019, the CCP Central Committee issued a rule requiring members abroad to contact CCP cells at home at least once every six months.
 Failure to pay dues for six consecutive months is grounds for expulsion, according to party regulations.

+Religion

+The CCP requires its members to be atheists.
+Party regulations state that religious members are to be given a chance to renounce their beliefs and be expelled if they do not.
+Cadres that actively practice religion or frequent fortune-tellers have faced investigation and expulsion from the CCP.

+Personality traits

+A 2021 analysis by Princeton University academic Rory Truex of survey results showed that CCP members on average had very high levels of extraversion, agreeableness, and conscientiousness, and exhibited more traits associated with personal and professional success such as confidence, organization and work ethic, interpersonal skill, and creativity and dynamism.
+The survey results suggest that this contributes to the CCP's continuing dominance by relegating people discontented with CCP to the margins of society.

+Social views

+A 2019 study based on surveys conducted between 2011 and 2015 show that CCP members were relatively more likely to hold socially progressive views on gender equality, political pluralism, and openness to international exchange compared with the general public.
+The authors believe the main reasons for this phenomenon are that CCP members are primarily selected from highly educated individuals with a more modern outlook, and that members have adopted more progressive values through their participation in modernization campaigns sponsored by the regime.